FastyBird/ws-exchange-plugin/.docs/en/index.md

     wsuri: 'ws://your.socker.server.com:1234'
 }

-app.use(VueWamp, options)
+app.use(WsExchangeClient, options)
 ```

 #### Options:

-- `wsuri` - is required option and with this field is representing your wamp server address
+- `wsuri` - is required option and this field is representing your wamp server address
 - `debug` - default is `false` and this option is to enable or disable console log of wamp events

 ## Usage